bephrem1/interviewpen/README.md

 ## Mistakes

-Again, I'm not perfect.
+I'm not perfect.
 I watch finished videos 2 times over.
 I read and test all code samples.
 But I still make errors.

 If you see a mistake anywhere just open a pr & I'll merge it in.